 Interlibrary Loan (ILL)

 UO students, faculty, and staff: Please see the Requesting at UO Libraries research guide for instructions on how to submit an ILL request.
 ILL is generally free for UO students, faculty, and staff (see policy below).

-- UO Libraries does not subsidize ILL borrowing fees for community borrowers, e.g., Alumni Association members and Oregon Card borrowers.
+- UO Libraries does not subsidize ILL borrowing fees for members of the general community, e.g., Alumni Association members and Oregon Card borrowers.
 There is a $15 processing fee per submitted request, as well as any fees charged by the lending library.

 - Interlibrary Loan is for educational, curricular, and scholarly research needs.
 Requests for recreational material will be cancelled.
 Please use the Popular Reading Collection or your local public library for recreational material.

 - All ILL-related notifications are sent via e-mail.

-- Most ILL material is renewable but renewal requests must be approved by the lending library.
+- Most ILL material is renewable, but renewal requests must be approved by the lending library.
 Borrowers may request a renewal of material under My Loans in your LibrarySearch account.

-- All ILL items are subject to recall by the lending library at any time, including breaks between terms.
-If a borrowed item is recalled you will receive an email notification with the new due date will be sent and borrowers will be expected to return the item by the new due date.
+- All ILL items are subject to recall by the lending library at any time, including during breaks between terms.
+If a borrowed item is recalled, an email notification with the new due date will be sent and borrowers will be expected to return the item by the new due date.

-- Lost/damaged ILL material is subject to fines and fees.
+- Late, lost, and damaged ILL material is subject to fines and fees.